|Spring Semester IV 2019 – Barcelona, Spain||$12,395||Arrive Jan. 4, 2019 – Depart March 31, 2019||BSS4B|

 Language Eligibility: Since courses are taken in the regular university with local students, this ASA program is open to students with an Advanced or Superior level of Spanish.
 Students who are not native Spanish speakers must have completed at least 4 semesters of college Spanish, including at least one advanced (300- or 400-level) Spanish course.
 (Students who have completed two advanced (300- or 400-level) college Spanish courses will be better prepared.)
 A placement test may be administered before departure or on site in order to confirm your Spanish level.
 Ideal candidates are Spanish majors or minors who have completed 1-2 advanced (300- or 400-level) college Spanish courses, as well as native Spanish speakers from any degree major.

 Additional Eligibility Requirements: Minimum GPA requirement is 3.0.
 Must be at least 18 years of age and be currently enrolled full-time at a U.S. or Canadian university or college.
 Must have junior or senior standing at the time of application and have completed at least 4 semesters (60 semester credits) at a U.S. or Canadian university, college, or community college before applying.
 Your official transcript must show the final grades for at least 4 full semesters (60 credits), not including semesters in progress.
+Your official transcript must also show the classes you are enrolled in during the current semester in progress, as verification that you are currently enrolled full-time.
 Students with junior standing by credit hours only, but who have not completed 4 semesters at the time of application, are not eligible.
 For complete eligibility and application guidelines, click here.

 Possible U.S. Credits: 12-15 semester credits per semester.
 (2 ECTS = 1 U.S. semester credit.
 ECTS = European Credit Transfer System.)